-In connection with the fact that the statements of the French and Italian comrades on the issue of democratic freedoms under socialism lead to concern among the Soviet people, it appears expedient to show the superiority of the Soviet state and society, the genuinely popular character of Soviet democracy, and the vital interest of the working people of our country in unconditional respect for the laws, which grant the most extensive social and political rights to Soviet citizens, more extensively in our propaganda.
-We should put special emphasis on the fact that the Soviet Constitution presupposes the use of such rights and freedoms, including freedom of speech and association, only "in accordance with the interests of working people and for the purpose of strengthening the socialist regime."
+In connection with the fact that the statements of the French and Italian comrades on the issue of democratic freedoms under socialism lead to concern among the Soviet people, it appears expedient to show the superiority of the Soviet state and society, the genuinely popular character of the Soviet democracy, and the vital interest of the working people of our country in unconditional respect for the laws, which grant the most extensive social and political rights to the Soviet citizens, more extensively in our propaganda.
+We should make a special emphasis on the fact that the Soviet Constitution presupposes the use of such rights and freedoms, including the freedom of speech and associations, only "in accordance with the interests of working people and for the purpose of strengthening of the socialist regime."
 It is precisely on this class basis, in full accordance with the law, that the disruption of the anti-socialist activities of the "dissidents" is conducted.
 They are not convicted for "dissident thinking," but for active criminal activities and subversive actions against the socialist regime.
-"We should stress that the antisocial actions of hostile elements are connected with the influence of bourgeois propaganda, and with the organized subversive activities of imperialist special services and anti-Soviet centers (Yakir, Dzyuba, Krasin and others have admitted such connections publicly).
+To stress that the antisocial actions of the hostile elements are connected with the influence of bourgeois propaganda, and with organized subversive activities of the imperialist special services and the anti-Soviet centers (Yakir, Dzyuba, Krasin and others have admitted such connections publicly).

-We should show that real socialism represents the realization of Lenin's ideas about the functioning and the role of the state in the stage of building communism.
-To explain the essence of the measures aimed at defending the achievements of socialism.
-To emphasize the special responsibility of the fraternal ruling parties for the future of society and the state.
+To show that the real socialism represents the realization of Lenin's ideas about the functioning and the role of the state in the period of building communism.
+To explain the essence of measures aimed at the defense of the achievements of socialism.
+To emphasize a special responsibility of the fraternal ruling parties for the future of the society and the state.